geodynamics/aspect/cookbooks/convection-box/doc/convection-box.md

 +---------------------------------+-----------+------------+------------+
 ```

-If you&rsquo;ve read up on the difference between debug and optimized mode
+If you've read up on the difference between debug and optimized mode
 (and you should before you switch!) then consider disabling debug mode.
 If you
 run the program again, every number should look exactly the same (and it does,
 in fact, as I am writing this) except for the timing information printed every